Skip to content

 5. Submit within the deadline in your policy — usually 30 days from the incident, sometimes 60.

-What to look for when buying travel insurance for Spain
+What should I look for when buying travel insurance for Spain?

 If you're booking a trip and shopping for insurance: